A Nitsche method for Navier--Stokes/generalized poroelasticity interface problems: Numerical tests

 \section{Numerical tests}

 We now present several numerical examples that validate the accuracy of the derived error estimates.
-All simulations were performed using the open-source finite element library Gridap (version 0.17.12) \cite{badia2020gridap}, whose high-level API supports all components necessary for defining the problem, including integration over facets and separate domains, e.g., \(\Sigma\), \(\Omega_{\mathrm{S}}\), and \(\Omega_{\mathrm{P}}\), as required by ~\eqref{fully}.
+All simulations were performed using the open-source finite element library Gridap (version 0.17.12) \cite{badia2020gridap}, whose high-level API supports all components necessary for defining the problem, including integration over facets and separate domains, e.g., \(\Sigma\), \(\Omega_{\mathrm{S}}\), and \(\Omega_{\mathrm{P}}\), as required by ~\eqref{fully}. \begin{remark}[Choice of the penalty parameter $\gamma$] The stability analysis in Theorem \ref{stability_fully} shows that the Nitsche parameter $\gamma$ must be sufficiently large to guarantee coercivity of the interface contribution and, consequently, well-posedness of the discrete problem.
+In particular, $\gamma$ must dominate the negative consistency terms arising from the application of the trace and Young inequalities.

+Importantly, the required lower bound for $\gamma$ is independent of the mesh size $h$ and depends only on physical parameters and trace constants.
+In practice, moderate values of $\gamma$ are sufficient to ensure stability without deteriorating the conditioning of the linear system.
+In all numerical experiments, values $\gamma = 30$ or $40$ were found to provide stable and accurate results. \end{remark}